Salvador Videgain: The fourth stage "Sustaining the opera" (1936–1947)

-At this stage Salvador shows how for years has been keeping alive a genre like this for years zarzuela in a serious crisis of authors, without any subsidies and get their own money to revive the genre endures as something typically Spanish.
-As director of several opera premieres in Madrid obtains some during the Spanish war civil Rosa de Triana (1937), The bell-ringer, Where are you going with shawl?
-(1938), Bartolo's Flute 1939, but as far as is known this time is the large number of works that go through the Teatro Ideal, at this time passes almost all the works of the country.
-The years zarzuela brings forty times of crisis, you have to alternate in all genres and appear in other more unusual for him La princesa maniquí and Joy (1946), first performance of Carmen Morell y Pepe Blanco.
-During the forties get success in magazines and musical comedies in works The arms and take, The Eye in Black, Women of Fire, Honeymoon in Cairo and My heart Ladybug Lady premiered in Barcelona (1943) as director of the company of Francisco Alonso and actor and director in the company of Luis Sagi-Vela with the comedy musical Qué sabes tú (1944).
-As for the zarzuela achieved success in the company of Pedro Terol and Matilde Vázquez, Alhambra (1940), The house of the three girls, Real Artemio as Lily ivory, Como lirio de marfil (1945).
+For years, Salvador has been preserving a genre like zarzuela -- a typically Spanish genre -- that is in serious crisis.
+As director of several opera premieres in Madrid, some during the Spanish Civil War, such as Rosa de Triana (1937), The bell-ringer, Where are you going with shawl?
+(1938), Bartolo's Flute 1939.
+During the forties, the zarzuela was in a time of crisis.
+It is also when he found success in magazines and musical comedies, in works such as The arms and take, The Eye in Black, Women of Fire, Honeymoon in Cairo and My heart Ladybug Lady premiered in Barcelona (1943) as director of the company of Francisco Alonso and actor and director in the company of Luis Sagi-Vela with the comedy musical Qué sabes tú (1944).
+As for the zarzuela, it achieved success in the company of Pedro Terol and Matilde Vázquez, Alhambra (1940), The house of the three girls, Real Artemio as Lily ivory, Como lirio de marfil (1945).
 As director of the company premiere of Elio Guzman witches dance together with Aníbal Vela La danza de las brujas (1942), The gypsy painter (1943) and Serranía (1944).
-In the same way was company (1947) through the cities of Zaragoza, Valladolid and Palencia with its extensive repertoire of works and premiering zarzuela The guitar of Aragón.
-The most prestigious of the 40th for him was to be the director of the company of maestro Manuel López-Quiroga Miquel in the theater Alcalá (1941) premiered Ugly Queen the master himself, Divine rebellion and The cat black with Pepita Embill and Plácido Domingo Ferrer.
-Also he was twice the company's director of Madrid's Calderon Theater, the first premiered at the Teatro Eslava with Maurice Chevalier's operetta The Love Parade (1942) with Antonio Middle and Pepita Embil.
-La second in a shift that began in the summer of 1946 leaving the Calderon Theater in Madrid and Salamanca, where he led for the first time the Gran Vía theater, Seville, Gibraltar, Granada, Alicante, Zaragoza...
+The company (1947) toured through the cities of Zaragoza, Valladolid and Palencia, with an extensive repertoire of works, premiering the zarzuela The guitar of Aragón.
+A notable engagement in the 1940s was as director of the company of maestro Manuel López-Quiroga Miquel in the theater Alcalá (1941), which premiered Ugly Queen, Divine rebellion, and The Balck cat with Pepita Embill and Plácido Domingo Ferrer.
+He was twice the company's director of Madrid's Calderon Theater.
+He premiered at the Teatro Eslava with Maurice Chevalier's operetta The Love Parade (1942) with Antonio Middle and Pepita Embil.
+The second began in the summer of 1946, leaving the Calderon Theater in Madrid and Salamanca, where he led for the first time the Gran Vía theater, Seville, Gibraltar, Granada, Alicante, Zaragoza...